 Ibuse Masuji's Kuroi Ame (1965) and Imamura Shōhei's Film Adaption (1989)

-• Reiko A Auestad (Autor/in)
+• Reiko A Auestad (Author)

 Professor, Modern Japanese Literature